ldapjs/node-ldapjs/docs/guide.md

     userPassword: secret
     -

-And then run the OpenLDAP CLI like:
+And then run the OpenLDAP CLI:

     $ ldapmodify -H ldap://localhost:1389 -x -D cn=root -w secret -f ./passwd.ldif

 You should now be able to login to your box as the ldapjs user.
-Ok, let's get the last "mainline" piece of work out of the way, and delte the user.
+Let's get the last "mainline" piece of work out of the way, and delete the user.

 ## Delete

 Delete is pretty straightforward.
 The client gives you a dn to delete, and you delete it :).
-Go ahead and add the following code into your server:
+Add the following code into your server:

     server.del('ou=users, o=myhost', pre, function(req, res, next) {
       if (!req.dn.rdns[0].cn || !req.users[req.dn.rdns[0].cn])